Why is AP Systems missing from this comparison? They even have an official integration for HA.

 -

-Supports local networks without cloud constraints
+Local networks without cloud constraints

 -

-Ideal for platforms such as Home Assistant, Node-RED or openHAB
+Integration into platforms such as Home Assistant, Node-RED or openHAB

 2. Which storages support MQTT?